 -Warzucha polska - endemic

-There are mainly insects and birds in the Błędowska Desert, but also reptiles, amphibians and mammals, and fish in the river.
-There are approximately 150 species of fauna added here.
+In the Błędowska Desert there are mainly insects and birds, but also reptiles, amphibians and mammals, and fish in the river.
+About 150 species of fauna have been counted here.

 There are, among others:

 - Boron lark